They are never there when they need to be

 Food etiquette 2/10

-They only come in one color
+They only come in one colour

 On the other hand, the humble Butterflyfish wear intricate patterns with striking backgrounds of blue, red, orange, or yellow.
 Many have dark bands across their eyes and round, eye-like dots on their flanks to confuse predators.

-Color Rating 3/10
+Colour Rating 3/10